kipkorirgideon/wallet-service/README.md

 **How I verified everything:**
 - I set up the project on my machine and read through all the code myself to understand it.
+- I ran the existing test suite with pytest to confirm it passed cleanly before digging into the diff.
 - I tested the GraphQL endpoint with Postman and confirmed every finding myself.